pallet/pallet.github.com/doc/reference/_posts/2012-01-14-node-types.md

 ---
 The specification of a machine in pallet has several components.

-The `node-spec` defines all the choces needed to start up a node on a compute service.
+The `node-spec` defines all the choices needed to start up a node on a compute service.
 The `server-spec` defines a set of configuration functions to run on a node.
 The `group-spec` provides a name that is used to map nodes to their configuration.